 Will employees be able to return to the same job after parental leave?

 - At the end of parental leave, an employee is guaranteed the right to return to the same job as before if the leave was for a period of four weeks or less; if it was for a longer period the employee is entitled to return to the same job, or, if that’s not reasonably practicable, a similar job which has the same or better status, terms and conditions as the old job if one is available

-From 2015, some parents will be able to take Shared Parental Leave, see more details here
+Since 2015, eligible parents have been able to take Shared Parental Leave, see more details here

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.